Calculation models

 For most streamlined calculations, create separate steps for unit conversions and arithmetic calculations.

-Variable naming best practice: Don't use math functions such as "-" or "*" in variable names.
-Otherwise, they will be more difficult to use when you use Power Fx.
+Variable naming best practice: Don't use math functions such as "-" or "*" in variable names, because they're more difficult to use in Power Fx.

-• Report – This step does the calculation by using the emission factor that produces the greenhouse gas.
+• Report – This step does the calculation by using either an emission factor or a product carbon footprint (PCF) value.
 To run a report, follow these steps:

 1. In the Emission report value field, select a value.
 This value is the input for the calculation.
 It's typically a quantity or a value that was calculated in the previous process step.